 We may use your personal data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you (we include this in marketing).

-We will get your express opt-in consent before we share your personal data with any third party for their own marketing purposes (other than marketing agencies or consultants working for us to market our products or services).
+We will get your consent before we share your personal data with any third party for their own marketing purposes (other than marketing agencies or consultants working for us to market our products or services).

 You can ask us or third parties to stop sending you marketing at any time by contacting us at any time.